 181-182.
-THEORY OF EVANGELISM.
-Advanced study in the art of preaching, aiming at some proficiency in Bible exegesis and evangelism.
-Detailed attention will be given to the various phases of evangelistic work and the problems which confront an evangelist.
-Guidance will be given in methods of evangelistic advertising, the conducting of public efforts, and pastoral work.
-This course is definitely planned for young men who desire to make the gospel ministry their vocation.
-Prerequisite: 51, 52, 53; Speech 141, 142.
+PUBLIC EVANGELISM.
+Advance study in the art of preaching with particular emphasis upon Bible exposition.
+Detailed attention will be given to the various phases of evangelistic work including advertising and the planning of public meetings.
+This course is definitely designed for young men who desire to make the gospel ministry their vocation.
+Admission to the class will be upon the recommendation of the homiletics professor.
+Prerequisite: Speech 141, 142.
 Two credits; autumn, winter; T.Th., 11:10.